kitfud/Fluther/README.md

 ## Fluther?
 A fluther is a group of jellyfish.
 Jellyfish have no centralized brain; instead, they have a distributed nervous system.
 Their bodies are engineered for simplicity, reliability, and function.

 Groups of jellyfish, moreover, are decentralized in their leadership.
-Jellyfish float together- flow together- through the ocean and make their way as a unified whole.
+Jellyfish float together - flow together - through the ocean and make their way as a unified whole.
 Jellyfish live life untethered from centralization in all they do.

 The dApp Fluther, aims to present a similiarly decentralized means for 'flowing' through the realm of Web3 financial investment.
 Like a jellyfish that floats effortlessly through the ocean; a user can set a recurring investment and let the automation layer trigger the investment 'buys' by employing a simple rule set.